-I use engineered tissue culture models to uncover how the mechanical properties of the microenvironment regulate cell proliferation, survival, genome integrity,
+I use engineered tissue culture models to uncover how the mechanical properties of the microenvironment regulate fundamental cell biological processes such as proliferation, survival, genome integrity,

 and immune cell function.